Start the service

 Open a Command Prompt as an Administrator

-2. Click on the Windows Start menu.
+2. Open the Windows Start menu.

 3. In the Search box, type Command Prompt, but don’t hit Enter just yet.